 In the following exercises you will implement a complete particle filter.
-A framework containing the motion model is provided to you, so you can concentrate on the implementation of the filter itself.
-In this framework you have to implement the sensor model and the core components of the particle filter itself.
-The framework can be obtained from here.
+A framework containing the motion model and the measurement model is provided to you, so you can concentrate on the implementation of the filter itself.
 The following folders are contained in the tarball:

-data This folder contains files representing the world definition and sensor readings used by the filter.

-octave This folder contains the particle filter framework with stubs for you to complete.

-plots The framework uses this folder to store images generated by the visualization.
+- data This folder contains files representing the world definition and sensor readings used by the filter. - octave This folder contains the particle filter framework with stubs for you to complete. - plots The framework uses this folder to store images generated by the visualization.

 To run the particle filter, change into the directory octave and launch the Octave program.
-Inside Octave, type particle\filter to start the particle filter.
+Inside Octave, load particle_filter.m to start the particle filter.
 Running the particle filter may take some time.
 While the particle filter is running, plots visualizing the state of the filter are generated and stored in the plots directory.

-Note: You first have to complete all the stubs in order to get the filter working correctly.
+Note: You first have to complete resample.m and mean position.m in order to get the filter working correctly.
 We use the librobotics library for some of the visualization.
 All functions defined in the library are available in the framework.